 The spirit reportedly starts as a mixture of at least 51% corn (same as any Tennessee whiskey that Nathaniel Green would have produced), but the exact composition of that whiskey is not disclosed.
 The grains are milled, cooked, fermented, and distilled at an undisclosed distillery before being placed into charred new oak barrels for a period of no less than seven years.

-Once the whiskey has been produced, the specific barrels used for this bottling are hand selected by co-founder and CEO Davis.
+Once the whiskey has been produced, the specific barrels used for this bottling are hand selected by co-founder and CEO Weaver.
 The specific barrels selected to blend together to form each batch of whiskey are then selected by descendants of Nathaniel Green, and the specific relative responsible for each batch is listed on the back of the bottle.
 This version I have was hand selected by V. Eady-Butler.

 In this case, the whiskey has reportedly been sourced from a blend of barrels between 8 and 14 years old and is bottled at a higher-than-usual 100 proof (50% alcohol by volume).
 There is no indication of why this whiskey is designated with the year 1856.